angeloschatzimparmpas/DARE/README.md

 This repository contains the materials for **DARE: An Explainable AI-Visualization Framework for Ill-Defined Decision Making**.

 The repository is provided for the reproducibility of the DARE framework and **Figure 1** of the official paper published at **IEEE TVCG in 2026**.
+Note that this is a theoretical framework, so there is no code to be shared with this submission.

 ## Repository Contents